ferdon-inc/styleguide/lokahi/index.md

 Attention:

 -   The \[Flow Graph\] button and the "Flow Graph" screen is only available on the Element and Contract.
-Even if you don't have any blocks on the workboard, the \[Flow Graph\] button will still appear on the bottom toolbar but the flow graph will just be blank when you click on it.
+Even if you don't have any blocks on the workboard, the \[Flow Graph\] button will still appear  on the sidebar on the right of the workboard but the flow graph will just be blank when you click on it.

 -   Engineering note:  To draw a flow graph, the model has to be a [valid model](#definition-basic-of-the-unit-block-and-the-logit-flow-on-the-lowest-layer).